backpackcloud/trugger/README.md

 ## Predicates

-A set of useful predicates to deal with classes can be found at `org.atatec.trugger.reflection.ClassPredicates`:
+In `org.atatec.trugger.reflection.ClassPredicates` is a set of useful predicates to deal with classes.

 ~~~java
 List<Class> classes = scan().classes()